phueb/Entropic/README.md

 </div>

 To demonstrate the presence of an emergent "phantom" superordinate category, one must track the evolution of learned next-word probability distributions.
+The presence of a "phantom" category can be demonstrated in the following scenario:
+The RNN is trained on 2-word sequences, in which words in the first slot belong to one of two maximally different categories.
+That is, the next-word probability distribution for words in category 1 is maximally different from the next-word probability distribution of words in category 2.
-The presence of a "phantom" category is confirmed if learned next-word probability distributions for words in one category temporarily converge towards similar next-word probability distributions for words in another category, even though the two probability distributions are maximally different.
+If the learned next-word probability distributions for words in one category temporarily converge towards the next-word probability distributions for words in another category, this cannot be due to any similarity between the two categories, and must instead be due to some inductive bias inherent in the RNN.
+This inductive bias is presumably its tendency to learn next-word probability distributions with maximum entropy.
+The maximum entropy principle would explain why the RNN would infer that two maximally different categories should be  grouped into a single superordinate category.

 ### Results